hoodiehq-archive/documentation/tutorials/irc-office-hours.md

 ####2b) send a Tweet

 Send a short Tweet from the @hoodiehq account or, if you want, your personal Twitter account.
-Maybe something like …
+If you don't have access to @hoodiehq, just post a Tweet from your account so it can be retweeted from @hoodiehq (yep, we're quick with that).
+Your Tweet could maybe be something like …

 - Time for our IRC Office Hours!
 We're answering your questions in Freenode #hoodie from 2-6pm UTC+2 today.
 And we're happy to help!
 - It's Hoodie IRC Office Hours again!
 We're happy to answer your questions or feedback until 6pm UTC+2 today.
 Find all details here: http://hood.ie/irc